 Take Small Steps

 It really can be far too overwhelming to try to do everything at once, and this can make you want to rethink your ideas and maybe put them on hold altogether.
 Instead of trying this and finding that you get stuck again, take smaller steps, reaching an interim goal first and then moving onto the next.
 It is far easier, much more manageable, and before you realize it, you will have gotten where you wanted to go without the fear of it hanging over you.

 Patience is, they say, a virtue, and when planning for the future, that is certainly the case.
 Nothing is going to happen overnight, particularly if you have been at a standstill for a long time.
 It will take a while to get your life moving again.
 Don’t give up, though.
 It may all take a long time, but that time is going to pass anyway, so it’s far better to be doing something constructive with it than not.

-Whatever your goals are, it’s good to have high hopes and exciting dreams, but it’s also important that they are as realistic as possible.
+Whatever your goals are whether you decide to go travelling or you’re looking for work such as a software engineer job, it’s good to have high hopes and exciting dreams, but it’s also important that they are as realistic as possible.
 That way they are far more likely to be achieved.
 You also need to understand what you can and can’t do in a physical, mental, and even emotional sense.
 Trying to make yourself do something that is not within your power will only make you miserable and set you back on your journey.